-When seeking a new standing trustee, the United States Trustee conducts an open solicitation of persons interested in serving as the standing trustee.
+When seeking applicants for a position as standing trustee, the United States Trustee will engage in a process of public advertising and outreach to identify persons interested in serving.

 Appointments of standing trustees are made by the United States Trustee on a non-discriminatory basis.
+28 C.F.R. § 58.5.

-The number of standing trustees to be appointed in any judicial district is within the discretion of the United States Trustee in consultation with the Director of the Executive Office for United States Trustees (Director).
-The assignment of cases to standing trustees is also within the discretion of the United States Trustee subject to administrative review, when appropriate.
-The standing trustee must be able to administer cases and to carry out fiduciary duties free from improper influence or conflict.
+The number of standing trustees appointed in any judicial district is determined by the United States Trustee acting in consultation with the Director of the Executive Office for United States Trustees.
+The assignment of cases to standing trustees is within the discretion of the United States Trustee subject to administrative review as outlined in the Code of Federal Regulations.
+The standing trustee must be competent to perform the duties of the office as defined by statute, be an able administrator and be able to carry out fiduciary duties free from improper influence or conflict.
 28 C.F.R. § 58.4(b) referencing 58.3(b)(4), 28 C.F.R. § 58.6(a)(12).

 Related Provisions:

-28 C.F.R. § 58.5 Non-discrimination
+28 C.F.R. § 58.5 Non-discrimination in Appointment

 28 C.F.R. § 58.6 Administrative Review